Taina-conde/workforce-app/README.md

 Finally, the user can remove an employees from the database by clicking on an employee's delete button.

-Tecnologias usadas: Material-ui, React, Context-Api, ExpressJs, yup, Formik, Jest.
+Tech Stack: Material-ui, React, Context-Api, ExpressJs, yup, Formik, Jest.

 ## Project's dependencies